-The aim of the project is to deepen ecological insights, stimulate cultural imagination, and invite ethical response to the multispecies futures and the queer ecologies of extinction in the Baltic Sea.
+The aim of the project is to deepen ecological insights, stimulate cultural imagination, and invite ethical response to the multispecies futures, environmental violence and the queer ecologies of extinction in the Baltic Sea.
 The project explores questions such as: How can we understand ecologies of extinction in the context of the Baltic Sea with its deep pasts and futures?
 How can natural-scientific insights, heritage resources, philosophies of extinction and eco- and bioart be mobilised to open up questions of intergenerational justice and care in the context of the Baltic Sea, and, subsequently, to move from environmentally ethical thinking to action?

 Research Leader: Marietta Radomska